SPEECH THERAPY PROGRAM WINTER 2019

 NOTE: No refunds are offered for missed group sessions.
 If a group program is cancelled due to low registration, participants will be notified immediately after the registration deadline and their monies refunded.
 If unforeseen circumstances (therapist illness; weather warnings) result in your therapist cancelling a group class, participants will be offered a make-up class.

-Monday morning drop-in playgroups
+Monday morning drop-in playgroups for 0 to 5 year olds

 A member of the SLP team will attend one playgroup session most months to: